-Netflix has revolutionised the way we watch all our favourite shows, opening up horizons we never got to experience before now.
+Netflix has revolutionized the way we watch all our favorite shows, opening up horizons we never got to experience before now.
 This is particularly true when it comes to watching shows in languages besides our own.

 What A Man

 We follow a group of teenagers indulging in all the best parts of the West like pop music and consumerism, and as we do, get a glimpse at the interactions between regular citizens and border guards, and what life was really like for those on the East side.

 Learning German?
 Check out our free German placement test to see how your level measures up!